Viral1101/CSS-5590-001-Python-Deep-Learning/Lab2/Lab2.md

 The R² with outliers and before the log transform evaluated to `-0.2040498364998069`, but improved to `0.5871944116925383` after the aforementioned adjustments.
 The RMSE with outliers and before the log transform evaluated to `50740.46229962097`, but improved to `17396.24536761521` after the aforementioned adjustments.
 ## Conclusion
+The machine learning tools available in Python provide an interesting way to look at data beyond traditional statistical techniques.